agpenas/tstrends/README.md

 optimal_labels = optimal_labeller.get_labels(prices)
 ```

-## Core Components
+## :nut_and_bolt: Core Components

-### Trend Labellers
+### A) Trend Labellers

 See the notebook [labellers_catalogue.ipynb](notebooks/labellers_catalogue.ipynb) for a detailed example of the trend labellers.

 #### 1. Labellers based on Continuous Trend Labelling (CTL)
-- **BinaryCTL**: Implements the Wu et al.[^1] algorithm for binary trend labelling.
+- **BinaryCTL**: Implements the [Wu et al.](#books-bibliography) algorithm for binary trend labelling.
 When the market rises above a certain proportion parameter <ins>omega</ins> from the current lowest point or recedes from the current highest point to a certain proportion parameter <ins>omega</ins>, the two segments are labeled as rising and falling segments, respectively.
   - Parameters:
     - `omega`: Threshold for trend changes (float).
 Key to manage the sensitivity of the labeller.\
     **For instance, for a value of 0.001, 0.005, 0.01, 0.015, the labeller behaves as follows:**